ubccpsc/classy/docs/tech-staff/deploy.md

     ```bash
     usermod --append --groups classy <uid>
     ```
+### Create SSL Certificates

-2. Use `certbot` to get SSL certificates for the host from Let's Encrypt:
+Use `certbot` to get SSL certificates for the host from Let's Encrypt:

     1. Create a certbot deploy hook that will run when new certificates are obtained:
         ```bash
         #!/bin/sh